Notes on the Geography of Japan: Nara: Shrines & Temples

 Senui-Kannon or 1000-armed Kannon, originally in the temple's dining hall.
 Kannon (Sanskrit = Avalokiteshwara) is one of the Amida (Sanskrit = Amitabha) bodhisattvas; his many secondary arms represent his compassionate reaching out to help the needy.
 Atop his head sits a small image of Amida.

-The standing Yakushi Nyorai (Sanskrit = Bhaisajyagura), or Healing Buddha.
-The statue was moved to the National Museum while the Toshodaiji temple is reconstructed.
+A standing Yakushi Nyorai (Sanskrit = Bhaisajyagura), or Healing Buddha.

 An Amida (Sanskrit = Amitabha) Triad, formerly in the preaching hall at the Horyuji east temple.
 Amida, according to the doctrine of the Pure Land sect, rules over a western paradise, Sukhavati.